donrax/hyde/about.md

 Data \| Data Science and Data Visualization<br/>
 Tools \| Python, PyTorch, C++<br/>

-> "Common sense can replace almost any degree of formal education, but no education can replace common sense."<br/>
+> Common sense can replace almost any degree of formal education, but no education can replace common sense.<br/>
 -- Arthur Schopenhauer